kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. It has a medial meniscus that covers a larger portion of the articular surface than the lateral one
 	E. It has a ligamentum patella that is the central portion of the common tendon of quadratus femoris

-#### Answer: E. It has a ligamentum patella that is the central portion of the common tendon of quadratus femoris - ?
+#### Answer: E. It has a ligamentum patella that is the central portion of the common tendon of quadratus femoris - *FALSE* = A. It consists of three articulations in one - TRUE
+- Technically, the knee joint is regarded as consisting of three articulations in one: two condyloid joints, one between each condyle of the femur and the corresponding meniscus and condyle of the tibia; and a third between the patella and the femur, partly arthrodial, but not completely so, because the articular surfaces are not mutually adapted to each other, so that the movement is not a simple gliding one.
+The cruciate ligaments are of considerable strength, situated in the middle of the joint, nearer to its posterior than to its anterior surface.
+They are called cruciate because they cross each other somewhat like the lines of the letter X, and have received the names anterior and posterior, from the position of their attachments to the tibia.
+The posterior cruciate ligament is stronger, but shorter and less oblique in its direction, than the anterior.
+The menisci are two crescent-shaped lamellae, which serve to deepen the surfaces of the head of the tibia for articulation with the condyles of the femur.
+The medial meniscus is almost semicircular in form whereas the lateral meniscus is almost circular and covers a larger portion of the articular surface than the medial one.
+The ligamentum patellae is the central portion of the common tendon of quadriceps femoris, which is continued from the patella to the tuberosity of the tibia.

 ### Q1.84
 A person is seen in the Emergency Department with a _shallow knife wound in the posterior triangle_ of the neck about 1.5 inches (4cm) above the clavicle.
 He is complaining of anaesthesia below the wound and over the acromion and clavicle.
 The nerve most probably injured was:

-	A. The greater auricular nerve - F
+	A. The greater auricular nerve
 	B. The supraclavicular nerve
-	C. The lesser occipital nerve - F
+	C. The lesser occipital nerve
 	D. The suprascapular nerve
-	E. The transverse cervical nerve - F
+	E. The transverse cervical nerve

-#### Answer: B. The supraclavicular nerve - ?
+#### Answer: B. The supraclavicular nerve - TRUE
+- The supraclavicular nerves arise from the third and fourth cervical (C3, C4) nerves; they emerge beneath the posterior border of sternocleidomastoid, and descend in the posterior triangle of the neck beneath platysma and deep cervical fascia.
+Near the clavicle they perforate the fascia and platysma to become cutaneous, and are arranged, according to their position, into three groups: anterior, middle and posterior.
+These cutaneous nerves provide sensory innervation to the skin of the root of the neck, upper chest and upper shoulder.
+These nerves innervate the skin right above the clavicle.
+The great auricular nerve comes from C2 and C3 branches in the cervical plexus; it provides sensory innervation to the ear and the skin below the ear.
+The lesser occipital nerve comes from C2 in the cervical plexus – it innervates the skin behind the ear.
+The transverse cervical nerve is also a cutaneous branch from the cervical plexus – it is from C2 and C3 and provides sensory innervation to the skin of the neck anteriorly.
+The suprascapular nerve is not a cutaneous nerve – it comes from the superior trunk of the brachial plexus and provides motor innervation to supraspinatus and infraspinatus.

 ### Q1.85
 Thrombotic occlusion of the _coeliac trunk_, with preservation of function of the organs supplied by this artery, is possibly caused by anastomosis between:

-	A. The left gastric artery and right gastric artery - F
+	A. The left gastric artery and right gastric artery
-	B. The left gastroepiploic artery and right gastroepiploic artery - F
+	B. The left gastroepiploic artery and right gastroepiploic artery
 	C. The proper hepatic artery and gastroduodenal artery
-	D. The right colic artery and middle colic artery - F
+	D. The right colic artery and middle colic artery
-	E. The superior pancreaticoduodenal artery and inferior pancreaticoduodenal artery - F
+	E. The superior pancreaticoduodenal artery and inferior pancreaticoduodenal artery

-#### Answer: C. The proper hepatic artery and gastroduodenal artery - ?
+#### Answer: C. The proper hepatic artery and gastroduodenal artery - *FALSE* = E. The superior pancreaticoduodenal artery and inferior pancreaticoduodenal artery - TRUE
+- The superior pancreaticoduodenal artery is a branch of the gastroduodenal artery, which in turn is a branch of the common hepatic artery, itself a branch of the coeliac trunk.
+The inferior pancreaticoduodenal artery is a branch of the superior mesenteric artery.
+Occlusion of the coeliac trunk would allow blood from the superior mesenteric artery to reach the branches of the coeliac trunk, via the connections between the superior and inferior pancreaticoduodenal arteries.
+Both the left and right gastric arteries receive their blood from the coeliac trunk.
+The left gastric artery is a direct branch of the coeliac trunk.
+The right gastric artery is usually a branch of the proper hepatic artery, which in turn is a branch of the common hepatic artery (a branch of the coeliac trunk).
+Both the left and right gastroepiploic arteries receive their blood supply from the coeliac trunk.
+The left gastroepiploic artery is a branch of the splenic artery, which in turn is a branch of the coeliac trunk.
+The right gastroepiploic artery is a branch of the gastroduodenal artery, which in turn is a branch of the common hepatic artery (a branch of the coeliac trunk).
+The proper hepatic and gastroduodenal arteries are branches of the common hepatic artery, which in turn is a branch of the coeliac trunk.
+The right colic and middle colic arteries are both branches of the superior mesenteric artery.

 ### Q1.86
 Infection from an abscess on the upper eyelid can spread to the _dural venous sinuses_ of the brain as a result of _direct communication between the superior ophthalmic vein_ and: